 Tumours arising in the sinuses however present at later stages, often with signs of invasion and compression of nearby structures, such as facial pain, proptosis and diplopia, headache or neurological symptoms.4

 Sinonasal adenocarcinomas are glandular neoplasms.
-They are classified into intestinal type and non-intestinal type, which due to the specific histological and immunohistochemical features of intestinal type SNA, along with the marked association with wood-dust exposure 5.
+They are classified into intestinal type and non-intestinal type.
+This is due to the specific histological and immunohistochemical features of intestinal type sinonasal adenocarcinomas, along with the marked association with wood-dust exposure 5.

-Intestinal type inonasal adenocarcinomas is morphologically very similar to adenocarcinoma or adenoma of the small intestine, or even to normal intestinal mucosa.
-It can be classified as different histological subtypes (papillary, colonic, solid, mucinous, mixed), and each of these subtypes have a different prognosis 5.
+Intestinal type sinonasal adenocarcinomas are morphologically very similar to adenocarcinoma or adenoma of the small intestine, or even to normal intestinal mucosa.
+It can be classified as different histological subtypes (papillary, colonic, solid, mucinous, mixed), and each of these subtypes has a different prognosis 5.

-Non-intestinal type SNA are a more heterogeneous group, not associated with wood-dust exposure.
+Non-intestinal type sinonasal adenocarcinomas are a more heterogeneous group, not associated with wood-dust exposure.
 They can be grossly classified as high- or low-grade.
-Low-grade, non-intestinal sinonasal adenocarcinomas are circumscribed or invasive, and consist of multiple small glands or acini, with scarce associated solid-stroma.
+Low-grade non-intestinal sinonasal adenocarcinomas are circumscribed or invasive, and consist of multiple small glands or acini, with scarce associated solid-stroma.
 High-grade non-intestinal sinonasal adenocarcinomas are composed mainly of a solid stromal component with a lesser proportion of glandular structures.
 They have marked pleomorphism and mitotic activity 5.

 Salient general imaging features are those of a badly defined, heterogeneously enhancing mass in the sinonasal or skull base region.
 They may appear anywhere in the sinonasal cavities, however, intestinal-type and low-grade non-intestinal type sinonasal adenocarcinomas have a higher tendency to affect ethmoid and nasal cavity, whilst high-grade non-intestinal type sinonasal adenocarcinomas more frequently affect maxillary sinuses.